TiiLeaf/liteMenu.js/docs/tutorial.md

 ```javascript
 menu.addInput('Text Feild', console.log('Text changed'));
 ```
+### Getting input values without event functions
+liteMenu.js contains a small set of functions to get the value of any inputs without having to react to a DOM event.
+The functions `Menu.getInputValues()` and `Menu.getInputValue(index)` can be used to get the current values of inputs on a menu or submenu.
+The first returns an array of every input value in top down order and the second returns a specific value determined by the value of the parameter. i.e. `Menu.getInputValue(0)` will get the value of the first input (in top-down order) and `Menu.getInputValue(1)` will get the second.
+### Setting values through code
+If you want to change the value of an input on a menu but don't want the user to do it manually through the GUI, you can use the functions `Menu.setInputValues(values)` and `menu.setInputValue(index, value)`.
+The first function expects an array of values to map to the inputs on the menu in top down order.
+The second expects an index and a value to be specified, and will only set the value of the one input specified by the `index` parameter.
+(0 is the top-most input, 1 is the second-from-top, etc.)
 ### Changing input width
 Often you may want to change the default width of an input.
 For example, increasing the width of a text input field to provide more room to type or decreasing the width of a dropdown list to better suit short option names.
 To change the width of an input, call the `Menu.setInputWidth(width, newLine);` directly after adding the input to the menu.
 The parameter requirements of this function are shown below:
 | width (String)| newLine (Boolean) (Optional)                                  |